⚠️ IMPORTANT LEGAL DISCLAIMER

 Agentic AI Development Platform

-Note: See "The No Pile" below for Databricks—the highest-conviction company currently being tracked, but too expensive at $100B private valuation.
-Waiting for post-IPO correction to $30-50B for entry opportunity.
+Note: See "The 95%" below for Databricks—the highest-conviction company currently being tracked, but too expensive at $100B private valuation.
+Framework criteria met at $30-50B range post-IPO.

-Companies that failed the framework—learning from different rejection patterns
+Companies that looked exceptional—learning from different rejection patterns.

 ⚠️ PASS